Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 nucleotides known as footprints can be detected, indicating transcription factor binding ocuppancy events.

-The aim of this project is to build an algorithm able to efficiently detect protein binding footprints in DNase-seq data from reads in BAM/SAM standard aligment format.
+The aim of this project is to build an algorithm to efficiently detect protein binding footprints in DNase-seq data from reads in BAM/SAM standard aligment format.